Skip to main content

 • discover a wealth of transformative experiences that go beyond expectations

-At Montgomery College, we go above and beyond to prioritize employee wellness.
-Benefit-eligible employees may receive up to 1.5 hours a week to engage in activities (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) that enhance your well-being, ensuring a healthier work environment.
-Through the MC Employee Assistance Program (EAP) , you can receive reimbursement for attending wellness classes, such as gym memberships and Weight Watchers, with a minimum requirement of 10 sessions per month or 75% participation.
+All retirees, faculty, staff (including part-time employees), and their spouses can participate in wellness programs.
+Benefits-eligible employees may receive up to 1.5 hours per week for wellness activities (PDF, Get Adobe Acrobat PDF Reader.-Link opens in new window.) .
+Through the MC Educational Assistance Program (EAP) and Professional Development Assistance Program (PDAP), eligible employees may also receive reimbursement for wellness classes, such as gym memberships and Weight Watchers, with a minimum requirement of ten (10) sessions per month or 75% participation.

 To further support your wellness journey, we have established partnerships with leading fitness and wellness companies.
 These collaborations offer exclusive discounted memberships, empowering you to access premium resources at a fraction of the cost.